midnightfall/dontpad_spammer/README.md

 # Dontpad.com Spammer in Go

-Put your domains on "domains.txt" file (the script automatically finds all subdomains from your main domain) Now just modify the const message (on main.go) to whatever you want to spam, compile and run!
+Put your domains on "domains.txt" file (one domain per line) (the script finds automatically all subdomains from your main domain)
+Now just modify the const message (on main.go) to whatever you want to spam, compile and run!